-Types of Science Research Proposals:
+1.3.1 Types of Science Research Proposals:

-- 1. General Observing Projects (GO) involving new Chandra observations, generally (but not limited to) requiring less than 300 ksec of observing time (regardless of the number of objects observed); - 2.
-Large Observing Projects (LP) involving new Chandra observations that require 300 ksec or more (regardless of the number of objects observed) and designated as LPs by the PI; - 3.
-Very Large Observing Projects (VLP) involving new Chandra observations that require 1 Msec or more (regardless of the number of objects observed) and designated as VLPs by the PI; - 4.
-Target of Opportunity (TOO) Projects that are triggered by the occurrence of an unanticipated astrophysical phenomenon (e.g., a supernova); - 5.
-Joint Observing Projects that require multi-wavelength sets of data taken by Chandra and one or more of the facilities described in Section 4.5; - 6.
-Archival Research Projects that use data from the Chandra archives, the Chandra Deep Field South DDT dataset, or the Chandra Source Catalog; and - 7.
-Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.
+1) General Observing Projects (GO) involving new Chandra observations, generally (but not limited to) requiring less than 300 ksec of observing time (regardless of the number of objects observed);

+2) Large Observing Projects (LP) involving new Chandra observations that require 300-999 ksec or more (regardless of the number of objects observed) and designated as LPs by the PI;

+3) X-ray Visionary Projects (XVP) involving new Chandra observations for major coherent science projects to address key questions in current astrophysics that require 1-6 Msec (regardless of the number of pointings required).

+4) Target of Opportunity (TOO) Projects that are triggered by the occurrence of an unanticipated astrophysical phenomenon (e.g., a supernova);

+5) Joint Observing Projects that require multi-wavelength sets of data taken by Chandra and one or more of the facilities described in Section 4.5;

+6) Archival Research Projects that use data from the Chandra archives, or the Chandra Source Catalog; and

+7) Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.

-The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2010.
-Based on guidelines set by the Chandra Observing Policy (Chapter 3), 3.5% (700 ksec) of the on-target observing time available during this cycle is allocated to calibration observations, and 700 ksec is allocated to Director's Discretionary Time (DDT, including CDFS, see Sect.
-4.7.2).
-Following this allocation, 85% of the remaining time is available for General Observations (GO), and 15% is allocated to Guaranteed Time Observations (GTO).
-The time available for General Observers (including Large and Very Large Projects) under this CfP is estimated at about 17 Msec.
+The observations selected as a result of this CfP will be implemented during a one-year period beginning about December 2012 with any multi-cycle observations extending at most into the following two cycles.
+The observing time is allocated as follows: 600 ksec of the on-target observing time available during this cycle to calibration observations, 700 ksec is allocated to Director's Discretionary Time (DDT), 2450 ksec to Guaranteed Time Observations (GTO), and the remaining time available is allocated for General Observations (GO).
+The time available for General Observers (including Large Projects) under this CfP is estimated at about 18 Msec, of which about 4 Msec will be allocated for Large Projects.
+In addition ~7 Msec will be reserved for X-ray Visionary Projects.
 It is anticipated that further opportunities for participation in the Chandra Research Program will be announced annually, including the analysis of the increasing body of archival data.